saltysystems/overworld/doc/protocol.md

 Gremlin Packet Structure
 -----------------
-A gremlin message is constructed as such:
+A saline message is constructed as such:

 ```
     Framing (2-14 bytes)       OpCode (2 bytes)     Payload (N bytes)